 Principle #6 – Visualize and limit WIP, reduce batch sizes, and manage queue lengths

-To achieve the sustainably shortest lead time, Lean systems builders strive to achieve a state of continuous flow, whereby new system capabilities move quickly from concept to cash.
-Achieving continuous flow requires the elimination of the traditional start-stop-start project initiation and development process, along with the incumbent stage gates that hinder flow (Principle #5).
+To achieve the shortest sustainable lead time, Lean enterprises strive for a state of continuous flow, which allows them to move new system Capabilities quickly from concept to cash.
+Accomplishing it requires eliminating the traditional start-stop-start project initiation and development process, along with the incumbent stage gates that hinder flow (Principle #5).